jtirtanata/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 List comprehension is an alternative way to filter, map and reduce lists.
+It can completely substitute those functions and syntax is preferable to some people.

 ```python
 # filter